Path Channels and Plan Extension Kernels: a Mechanistic Description of Planning in a Sokoban RNN: The Planning Algorithm

-\emph{Linear plan extension (LPE) kernels} (see also \cref{fig:plan-extension-kernels}) propagate the plan linearly, extending it one square at a time along the channel direction label.
-Separate kernels exist to facilitate both forward chaining from boxes and backward chaining from targets. \emph{Turn Plan Extension (TPE) kernels} (see also \cref{fig:turn-kernels}) switch activations from one channel to another channel that represents a different direction.
-The LPE kernels have larger weight magnitudes compared to the TPE kernels, thus encoding agent's preference to take turns only when linear plan extension stops expanding along a direction.
-In \cref{sec:fixing-failure}, we demonstrate that weight steering based on our insights into the plan extension mechanism can help solve larger adversarial levels previously identified by \Citet{taufeeque2024planningrecurrentneuralnetwork}.
+\paragraph{Plan Extension Kernels.} While the encoder kernels initialize path channel activations, turning these initial moves into path segments requires an extension mechanism operating on the recurrent hidden states.
+This is accomplished by specialized ``plan-extension kernels'' within the recurrent weight matrices ($W_{\cdot h1}^d$ and $W_{\cdot h_2}^d$ in \cref{app:architecture}). \emph{Linear plan extension kernels} (\cref{fig:linear-kernels}) propagate the plan linearly, extending it one square at a time along the channel direction label.
+Separate kernels exist to facilitate both forward chaining from boxes and backward chaining from targets. \emph{Turn Plan Extension kernels} (\cref{fig:turn-kernels-comparison}) propagate activations from one channel to another channel representing a different direction.
+The linear kernels have larger weight magnitudes compared to the turn kernels, thus encoding agent's preference to turn only when unable to continue in the previous direction.

-These kernels constitute a transition model in the sense that they encode the dynamics of Sokoban.
-If the agent or box moves in a direction, then the adjacent square in that direction is activated, with a default of continuing in the same direction.
+\Cref{fig:disaggregated-linear-kernels,fig:disaggregated-turn-kernels}, show some disaggregated linear and turn extension kernels.
+The idealized pattern definitely recurs in many kernels, and most have a pattern which is not the same, but is only translated or adds a square or two.
+In \cref{sec:other-seeds} we find plan extension kernels on four other training seeds.

+\paragraph{Weight steering.} While the agent is only trained on $10\times 10$ boards, in \Cref{sec:fixing-failure} we use our knowledge of the path extension kernels to get the agent to solve a $40 \times 40$ level using weight steering.
+Since plans are represented in path channels, and constructed by the path extension kernels, scaling up the path extension kernels by a factor of $1.4$ allows the agent to stabilize longer paths.

 \paragraph{Stopping Plan Extension.} Plan extension does not continue indefinitely.
 It must stop at appropriate boundaries like targets, squares adjacent to boxes, or walls.
 We observe (\cref{fig:plan-stopping}) that this stopping mechanism is implemented via negative contributions to the path channels at relevant locations.
 These stopping signals originate from either the encoder or hidden state channels that represent static environmental features (such as those in the `entity' channel group, \cref{tab:grouped-channels}), effectively preventing the plan from extending beyond targets or into obstacles.
 This aspect of the transition model prevents the DRC from adding impossible transitions to its path.